lhbikos/ReC_Psychometrics/docs/09-EFA_PAF.md

   + The worst possible model would occur if we extracted no factors and the residuals are the size of the original correlations.
   + If the correlations were small to start with, we expect small residuals.
   + If the correlations were large to start with, the residuals will be relatively larger (this is not terribly problematic).
-* comparing residuals requires squaring them first (because residuals can be both positive and negative)
+* Comparing residuals requires squaring them first (because residuals can be both positive and negative)
   + The sum of the squared residuals divided by the sum of the squared correlations is an estimate of model fit.
-    - Aubtracting this from 1.0 means that it ranges from 0 to 1.
+    - Subtracting this from 1.0 means that it ranges from 0 to 1.
     - Values > .95 are an indication of good fit.

 Analyzing the residuals means we need to extract only the upper right of the triangle them into an object.
 We can do this in steps.